DavidHaslam/Times-Armenian-to-Unicode/README.md

 The mapping table was *reverse engineered* during April 2013.
 For traceability I have also uploaded my Excel workbook.

+**Acknowledgement**: The excellent Unicode text editor for Windows called [BabelPad](http://www.babelstone.co.uk/Software/BabelPad.html) was invaluable in preparing this file.

 The Excel worksheets are protected but without a password, merely to prevent inadvertent changes.

 NB.
 Times Armenian does not have a character for the **Armenian Hyphen**.
 It had the RTF code **\\--** in its place.